tallygo/TallyGoKit/README.md

 ## Getting Started

 1. Request an Access Token from [sdk@tallygo.com](mailto:sdk@tallygo.com?subject=SDK Token Request).
-1. If you use Cocoapods, just add "pod 'TallyGoKit'" to your Podfile.
+1. If you use Cocoapods, just add `pod 'TallyGoKit'` to your Podfile.
 1. If you do not wish to use Cocoapods, download the `TallyGoKit.framework` and include it in you target's "Linked Frameworks and Libraries"
 1. Have a look at the [Reference Implementation](https://github.com/tallygo/TallyGoKit/tree/develop/Reference%20Implementation%20Swift).
 1. Install the Mapbox framework and follow their [instructions](https://www.mapbox.com/ios-sdk/).